Oklahoma is Hungry.

 Food insecurity, as defined by the USDA, is a household-level economic and social condition of limited or uncertain access to adequate food.

-Food insecurity has a larger negative impact on Oklahoma by weakening the labor force, decreasing educational attainment, and increasing healthcare costs.
+Food insecurity weakens the labor force, decreases educational attainment, and increases healthcare costs in Oklahoma.

 Hunger is Solvable

-By not fully utilizing these crucial programs, Oklahoma leaves $400 million on the table to fight hunger every year.
+By not fully utilizing these crucial programs, Oklahoma leaves hundreds of millions of dollars on the table to fight hunger every year.

 Oklahoma households are food insecure